INTERNATIONAL ADOPTION FROM COLOMBIA

 Soojin has a BS in Social Science and has served with AGCI for over 12 years!
 Throughout her tenure at AGCI, Soojin has united hundreds of children with their forever families!
 Soojin is passionate about the children AGCI serves and feels blessed to be part of their journey to their forever family.

-Through sponsorship, we’re able to ensure that children at La Casa receive the best holistic care while they wait to be matched with their forever family.
+Through caregiver trainings, we’re able to ensure that children receive the best holistic care while they wait to be matched with their forever family.

 Thanks to AGCI, 5,000 children now have national social workers to advocate for their pathway into a family.